Second School on Dark Matter and Neutrino Detection

 At Universidade de São Paulo (USP):

-- Simone Sanfilippo (INFN, Italy): Characterisation of Silicon PhotoMultipliers for astroparticle physics applications
+- Simone Sanfilippo (INFN, Italy): Characterization of Silicon PhotoMultipliers for astroparticle physics applications

 - Edivaldo Moura Santo & Nikolas Kemmerich (USP, Brazil): Pulse-shape discrimination for gamma-neutron separation